bionicop/Digital-Garden/Sem_6/Distributed_Computing/Notes/Module_1.md

 ---
 ## Architecture
-- In DC, *you design applications that can run on several computers instead of on just one computer*.
+- In DC, you design applications that can run on several computers instead of on just one computer.

 ### Types of Architecture
 ```mermaid